Table of contents[Show/Hide]

 Parents are responsible to provide a recent model Apple laptop (see specifications below) for their child's dedicated at school and at home on a daily basis.
 Parents are required to provide consistent internet access for their child at home as many homework assignments and projects require the ability to connect online.

-The laptop must run the newest operating system; operating system must be set to English.
+The laptop must run the newest operating system; the operating system must be set to English.

 In case of loss, damage, repair: